 It's not only Preston North End's manager sporting Prostate Cancer UK's 'Man of Men'.
 The entire playing squad has our logo in the squad numbers of their shirts, just like every other EFL team, thanks to our Official Charity Partnership with the EFL.

-Together, as players and managers, they're helping bring awareness of prostate cancer to millions of football fans every week.
+Together, as players, managers amd pundits, they're helping bring awareness of prostate cancer to millions of football fans every week.

 Thank you to all the football family for your support.
 With your help, we can help change the game for men with prostate cancer.